Ikkyuuuu/Neuroevolution/README.md

 This project applies knowledge from artificial intelligence coursework, including:

-- **Cellular Automata** – Grid-based simulation with local interactions
+- **Cellular Automata** – A grid-based environment where global behavior emerges from local interactions
-- **Neural Networks** – Each cell uses a small neural model for decision-making
+- **Neural Networks** – Each agent uses a lightweight neural model to map perceptions to actions
-- **Genetic Algorithms** – Evolution of cell behavior through mutation and selection
+- **Genetic Algorithms** – Agent behaviors evolve over time through mutation and selection
-- **Emergence** – Complex global patterns arising from simple local rules
+- **Emergence** – Complex, system-level patterns arise from simple agent-environment interactions

 ---